ibexa/documentation-developer/docs/api/rest_api_usage.md

 #### Working with value objects IDs

-Resources that accept a reference to another resource expect reference to be given as a REST URI, not a single ID.
+Resources that accept a reference to another resource expect the reference to be given as a REST URI, not a single ID.
 For example, the URI requesting a list of user groups assigned to the role with ID 1 is:

 ```